What Happens If You Break a Lease?

 What is the worst consequence of illegally breaking a lease?

-The worst-case scenario for breaking a lease may be getting sued by your landlord for thousands of dollars in unpaid rent and other fees.
-In addition, if you can’t pay that debt, it may go to collections and affect your credit score for up to seven years.
+The worst-case scenario is being sued by your landlord for thousands of dollars in unpaid rent and other fees.
+If you can’t pay that debt, it may go to collections and damage your credit score for up to seven years.

 What resources exist to help people navigate breaking a lease?

-The U.S. Department of Housing and Urban Development (HUD) provides a list of resources, including state laws regarding tenant rights.
-You can also find early termination letter templates online.
+The U.S. Department of Housing and Urban Development (HUD) provides resources on state-specific tenant rights laws.
+You can also find early termination letter templates online to help formalize your notice.

 How much does it cost to break your lease?

-The costs associated with breaking a lease depend on the early termination clause in your lease agreement.
+The costs depend on the early termination clause in your specific lease agreement.
 Generally, if you break a lease for any reason other than what’s legally protected, you can expect to pay a fee equal to two months’ rent.

 Bottom line